Home » Diamonds » G vs I Color Diamonds: What’s the Difference?

 To illustrate, here’s an I color emerald cut diamond.

-Emerald Cut Diamond with I Color Grade
+Emerald Cut with I Color Grade

 There are shades of yellow visible in high resolution.